Courses aimed at building positive parenting skills and raising spiritual families

 Dates: June 4 – July 8, 2018

-This course invites participants to learn positive parenting practices with the objective of nurturing spirituality in children ages 3 and 4.
+This course invites participants to learn positive parenting practices with the objective of nurturing spirituality in children under five years old.
 Topics in the course include analyzing the roles and responsibilities of parents according to a Bahá’í perspective, strengthening the ability of parents to nurture spiritual qualities in young children, creating a positive relationship between parents and children even in the face of challenging behaviors, and building family unity through engaging in spiritual practices and service together.

 FACULTY: Julie Iraninejad and Chelsea Lee Smith